Skip to content

 Half-wheeling is when you ride with your front wheel half a bike length ahead of the person next to you.
 They speed up to match.
 You unconsciously speed up again.
 Before long, the pair of you have dragged the pace up and the back of the group is suffering.

 Ride level with the person next to you.
 Match their pace, not the other way around.
 If they're going too slowly for your taste, wait until you're on the front and set the pace there.
+Half-wheeling is one of those things that marks you as a rider who doesn't understand how a group works — and experienced riders will notice immediately.

 Point Out Hazards